Sammy-Geeeee/Sammy-Geeeee/README.md

 Coming from an Engineering background I have especially enjoyed learning how to program mathematical functions.
 I learnt how to do all of this by hand at Uni and High School, and heve enojoyed being able to implement this into programs.

 You can reach me through:
-- My email:     Sam.Givan@outlook.com
+-My email:     Sam.Givan@outlook.com